 If these comments seem cliché, it is because the idea of communing with nature and thereby coming closer to God are culturally ingrained aspects of the American pastoral myth.
-It is not surprising that the audience (as well as the show's producers) rely on this myth; it is a readily available part of American culture.
-The pastoral myth would remain a constant theme in Blog Cabin 2008, not only in the blog comments on the website, but also in the show broadcasts, as well.
+The audience (as well as the show's producers) rely on this myth; it is a readily available part of American culture.
+The pastoral myth would remain a constant theme in Blog Cabin 2008 in the blog comments on the website and in the broadcasts.
 The pastoral myth is metonymically apparent in the name of the cabin - as suggested by one of the viewers - "Serenity Shores."

-The other major myth, that of the home, developed later in the series and the comments.
-Its development corresponded with the building of the cabin, especially in the many votes the audience was asked to participate in.
-That is, as the show's producers presented the audience with choices in the floor plan, lighting, flooring, and decor, the audience came to see the log cabin as a materialization of their ideas of what "home" means and should be.
-As these ideas were constructed by the celebrity-
+The myth of the home developed later in the series and the comments.
+Its development corresponded with the building of the cabin, especially while the audience voted on features.
+As the show's producers presented the audience with choices in the floor plan, lighting, flooring, and decor, the audience came to see the log cabin as a materialization of their ideas of what "home" means and should be.
+As these ideas were constructed by the celebrity-laborers, the audience members recognized their contributions to the log cabin.
+In the comments section of the blog, the cabin was transformed from being a log cabin (in the contemporary American sense of being a second, vacation house, usually set in a rural area) to become a viable home, where children, grandchildren, and parents could spend their private hours.
+Stephanie Lapinski sees this possibility: "I am so excited I have already set my DVR so that I could watch each episode over and over and invision [sic] myself and family there!"
+Similarly, Linda writes